norbert-s/SeleniumFramework/README.md

-Selenium framework under development running concurrently by classes and methods in a thread-safe way
+Selenium framework under development

+- running concurrently by classes and methods in a thread-safe way

+- there is a pipeline which runs tests on different branches

+  - and if the tests fail then push to main is not permitted

+  - These selenium tests in a pipeline make a lot more sense when their role is to test some applications, so later on i will be using this repository of UI test framework in a multi pipeline layout to trigger and run tests for other applications (for instance spring-boot-issuetracker)

-have been extended and will be extended with many things
+- have been extended and will be extended with many things

   - reading data from db and different resources,(json, xml, csv, etc)
     - and based on the input running different tests